New Spider-Verse Film Leads Chinas Box Office Chart - UrduPoint

 New Spider-Verse Film Leads China's Box Office Chart

-BEIJING, June 4 (UrduPoint / Pakistan Point News - 4th Jun, 2023 ) :American animation "Spider-Man: Across the Spider-Verse" continued to lead the Chinese mainland box office on Saturday, China Movie Data Information Network showed.
+BEIJING, June 6 (UrduPoint / Pakistan Point News - 6th Jun, 2023 ) --:American animation "Spider-Man: Across the Spider-Verse" continued to lead the Chinese mainland box office on Monday, data from China Movie Data Information Network showed.

-The movie ended its second day of screening with earnings of about 51.82 million Yuan (around 7.3 million U.S. Dollars).
+The movie ended the day with earnings of about 15.29 million Yuan (around 2.15 million U.S. Dollars).

 Sequel to 2018's Oscar-winning "Spider-Man: Into the Spider-Verse," it tells a story about Spider-People converging across the multiverse to join forces to face off with a powerful villain.

-"Fast X," the latest installment in the Fast and Furious action franchise, came in second and pocketed over 22.95 million yuan on Saturday.
+"Fast X," the latest installment in the Fast and Furious action franchise, came in second and pocketed about 7.78 million yuan on Monday.

-A restored version of "Castle in the Sky," a classic animated film directed by Japanese animation guru Hayao Miyazaki, came in third with a daily box office of about 19.94 million yuan.
+It was followed by domestic road comedy "Godspeed," which raked in about 4.80 million yuan Monday.
+The film tells the bittersweet story of a family of four accidentally embarking on a truck journey full of laughter and tears